 The Board of Directors originally approved cumulative restructuring spend up to \$220 million.
-In December 2021, the Board of Directors approved a sixmonth extension to the original three-year estimate.
-The six-month extension does not expand the original total Program spend and is primarily related to on-going initiatives, including those related to SEE's continued digital transformation.
-We now expect restructuring activities associated with the Program to be substantially complete by June 30, 2022.
+The Board of Directors extended these activities and related charges to the end of calendar year 2022.
+This extension does not expand the original total Program spend and is primarily related to on-going initiatives, including those related to SEE's continued digital transformation.